Yagna32/Blended/README.md

 # Bugs:
 0. requests are slower taking 200ms to 700ms on render takes about 20ms to 100ms in local host
-1. Product duplicate when switching between navbar shop category links
+1. Product duplicate when switching between navbar shop category links(removed)
+2. Direct product links are not fetching data
+3. When clicking on a product in related products the main image does not change
 # New Features & Feedback:
 0. Add reviews option to add reviews
-1. Explore more should render more products (optional) if not done then take out explore more button
+1. Explore more should render more products (done)
 2. sending email when people subscribe to newspaper: email of my introduction and some social media links (Done)
 3. footer links update and a dedicated page for some of those (icons done)
 4. Sortby feature (remove if can't be done)